wcjordan/chalk/README.md

 SHA-1 Certificate Fingerprint: get from running `npx eas credentials` in ui/js directory

 ## Setup Jenkins Builds
+Run `make setup-continuous-delivery` to add the secrets needed for builds and continuous delivery
+to Jenkins.

 ### Chalk Build
 Create a Multibranch Pipeline build named `chalk`
 Set the Display Name to `Chalk`